danielkorzekwa/bayes-scala/doc/dsl_examples/conversionrate/conversion_rate.md

 In a pure form, **conversion rate** is defined as the proportion of customers who buy a product given they landed on its web page.
 For example, it would be 0.4 for *Butterfly/Maze blade*.

-It's not very convincing  that both *Butterfly/Grubba* and *Tibhar/Stratus* blades have the same conversion rate of 1, especially if we assume that conversions rates might be correlated across the same brands.
+It's not very convincing  that both *Butterfly/Grubba* and *Tibhar/Stratus* blades have the same conversion rate of 1, especially if we assume that conversions rates might be correlated across brands and models.
 Thinking in a more bayesian way, we might want to use a prior belief over possible conversion rates and then possibly end up with a much more plausible predictions.

 Bayesian model for predicting conversion rates: